 What are the top 10 things to see in Bhutan?

-We’ve been taking travellers to Bhutan for almost 30 years on treks, tours and Tailor Made holidays, and we’ve accumulated a lot of knowledge about this enigmatic Himalayan kingdom.
+We’ve been taking travellers to Bhutan for 30 years on treks, tours and Tailor Made holidays, and we’ve accumulated a lot of knowledge about this enigmatic Himalayan kingdom.
 One of the questions we most often get asked is what are the must see sights of Bhutan?
 So, here’s our top 10 guide to the unmissable cultural and scenic attractions of the Thunder Dragon Kingdom.

 Taktsang Monastery - the Tiger's Nest